 In 2017 the district was awarded a grant from the California Department of Conservation and used the funds to sponsor a series of nine educational presentations/workshops; hold two drought tolerant plant – sales; install a California Irrigation Management Information System station at NAWS-China Lake; upgrade and add publications to its website; and in partnership with Quail Forever, provide and install signage at wildlife guzzlers.
 Past projects include starting, in partnership with the BLM, the Sand Canyon Environmental Education Program, tree planting at the Desert Empire Fairgrounds, auto recycling, and Coordinated Resource Management Planning for Flood Management in the IWV.

-The term of office of director is four years, ending November 2022.
+The term of this director seat is two years, ending November, 2022.
 Qualifications for appointment are that an applicant must be an owner of land or a designated agent of a landowner in the district, must reside in the district, and be a registered voter in the district (Public Resources Code, Section 9352).
 If you reside in but do not own land within the district, you may serve as an associate director.
 Associate directors cannot vote but may serve on committees.
 After two years associate directors are eligible to become directors.

 If you would like to apply, as soon as possible please email a letter of interest containing your name, address, telephone number, resume of work and educational experience demonstrating an interest in soil and water conservation, a brief statement of other qualifications, and a statement that you possess the statutory qualifications described above to firstname.lastname@example.org.
 Alternatively, you may mail a letter to Kathleen Krause, Kern County Clerk, 1115 Truxtun Ave., 5th Floor, Bakersfield, CA 93301, or to Eastern Kern Co.
 RCD, 300 S. Richmond Rd., Ridgecrest, 93555.